tanc/spotdl_frontend/README.md

 ### Port Conflicts
 If you see port binding errors:
-1. Check if ports 5173 or 3001 are already in use
+1. Check if ports 5173 is already in use
 2. Modify the port mappings in docker-compose.yml if needed